-Health Psychology students are required to obtain a "C" or better in all programspecific (PSY) classes and MTH 301: Statistical Methods for Healthcare.
+Health Psychology students are required to obtain a "C" or better in all programspecific (PSY) classes and MTH 265: Introductory Statistics and IDS 254: Introduction to Research Design.

 Psychology Minor

 Students who are majoring in disciplines other than Health Psychology may choose to minor in Psychology.
 The following are the requirements for a psychology minor.